CNES/EleFits/doc/breaking_changes.md

 * Manual fix: 1 to 2 more calls in user code for each HDU;
 * Negligible impact on runtime.

-### Raster becomes NdArray
+### Raster and Position become NdArray and NdIndex

+And new types are defined with `Nd` prefix for working with regions, e.g. `NdRegion` and `NdView`.

 **Rationale**

 * Closer to Fits wording: "array";
 * More classical wording outside Earth observation community;
 * Rasters are commonly 2D or 3D, not *n*-D;
-* Conceptually similar to well-known Python `ndarray`.
+* Conceptually similar to well-known Python `ndarray`;
+* Several new classes are necessary to handle compression and regions, and `Nd` prefix groups them naturally.

 **Status in version 3.2**

-Name has changed.
+Names have changed.
-A deprecated alias `Raster` is provided for backward compatibility.
+Deprecated aliases `Raster` and `Position` are provided for backward compatibility.

 **Impact on client code**

-* Find and replace occurrences of word `Raster` with `NdArray`.
+* Find and replace occurrences of word `Raster` with `NdArray`;
+* Find and replace occurrences of word `Position` with `NdIndex`.

 ### FitsFile::Permission becomes FileMode